Rainbow Six (novel): Plot

-In the 1990s, formerly state-sponsored terrorist groups go rogue after the end of the Cold War, while international terrorism worsens.
-To combat this, CIA operative John Clark forms a top-secret international counterterrorist organization known as Rainbow.
-Based in Hereford, England, Rainbow consists of two operational squad-sized teams of elite special forces soldiers from NATO countries, supported by intelligence and technology experts from the FBI, MI6, and Mossad.
-Clark serves as Rainbow's commanding officer (callsign "Rainbow Six"), SAS officer Alistair Stanley serves as their second-in-command, and Clark's son-in-law Domingo Chavez leads Team-2.
+Following a post-Cold War rise in terrorism, CIA officer John Clark forms a top secret international counterterrorist organization known as Rainbow, based in Hereford.
+Rainbow consists of two teams of elite special forces operatives from NATO countries, supported by intelligence and technology experts from the FBI, MI6, and Mossad.
+Clark serves as Rainbow's commanding officer (call sign "Rainbow Six") while SAS officer Alistair Stanley is his second in command; the two teams are each led by CIA officer Domingo "Ding" Chavez (Clark's son-in-law) and SAS member Peter Covington.

-In their first deployment, Team-2 rescues hostages during a bank robbery in Bern, Switzerland.
-Several weeks later, they intervene in a hostage-taking at a schloss in Austria, committed by Cold War-era German left-wing terrorists.
-They are then deployed to resolve a hostage crisis at the Worldpark amusement park in Spain, where Basque revolutionaries, demanding the release of Carlos the Jackal, execute a child hostage.
-Team-2 eliminates the terrorists without losing any more hostages.
+Rainbow finds themselves deployed to a bank robbery in Bern, followed by a hostage-taking at a schloss in Vienna committed by Cold War-era German left-wing terrorists.
+They are also sent to a hostage crisis at an amusement park in Madrid, where Basque separatists demand the release of Carlos the Jackal from a French prison.
+After swiftly resolving the incidents, Clark and his colleagues investigate the attacks, which occurred within a few weeks of each other.